SanForgeStudio/LuaNodeEditor/README.md

 # The power of nodes
 Because the Lua Node Editor is based on learning and exploring and making code more fun like many tools that use visual programming for example Google Scratch or Unreal Engine, We hope to accomplish alot of breakthroughs with this tool.
-The Lua Node Editor has a total of 32 integrated nodes, in which each is specifically designed like the lua programming workflow.
+The Lua Node Editor has currently a total of 32 integrated nodes in which more will be added later, Every node is specifically designed to work like the lua programming workflow.

 <img alt="flowchart" src="https://github.com/SanForgeStudio/LuaNodeEditor/assets/97965051/045dd7f4-0a77-45c8-ba7e-ed059574658b" width="600" />

 # Early Release?
-The Lua Node Editor has released but in a  early phase to receive community feedback and to overall showcase our innovation to the world.
+The Lua Node Editor has released but in a early phase to receive community feedback and to showcase our innovation to the world.
 You can find all the releases [here](https://github.com/SanForgeStudio/LuaNodeEditor/releases).

 # License?